Port Lincoln, Eyre Peninsula, South Australia © Australian Coastal Safaris

 By Carolyn Beasley

 Australia’s unique wildlife features on everything from television documentaries to t-shirts.
 But seeing these animals in real life, in the wild, is different – some might say a transformative experience.
-For nowhere else in the world can you watch huge kangaroos graze in fields, fuzzy koalas snooze in gum trees, or spiky echidnas waddle through the Aussie bush.
+For nowhere else in the world can you watch huge kangaroos graze in fields, fuzzy unique wildlife snooze in gum trees, or spiky echidnas waddle through the Aussie bush.

 Wildlife can be found everywhere in Australia, even in our cities.
 But while spotting animals can be exhilarating, it’s important to give them space, for their safety and your own.
 Follow these simple tips and you’ll be spotting our furry and feathered friends in no time.